jpwoeltjen/researchBlog/_posts/2020-01-01-Financial_machine_learning.md

         - when estimates are used instead, need to account for epistemic uncertainty of estimates as well
           - Aleatoric uncertainty: noise inherent in the observations. (i.e. variance of returns)
           - Epistemic uncertainty accounts for uncertainty in the model -- uncertainty which can be explained away given enough data. (i.e. variance of mean and variance estimates)

+8. Time series features.
+	- Recurrent neural networks (LSTM, GRU)
+	- Transformers adapted to time series.

 2 and 3: Each point in asset-time has different weights, but there is dependence between them.
 Weights change smoothly over time and weights of similar stocks are themself similar.
-A stock is similar to another if it operates in the same industry.
+A stock is similar to another, e.g., if it operates in the same industry.
 A company can have several arms, though.
 A stock can be correlated to many other stocks, the covariance matrix is the right object to encode this similarity.